kelly-olsson/COMP-2800-DTC-13-RepairShare/README.md

 * In which order should they install things?
 Does installation location matter?
 * Include detailed configuration instructions and any additional notes including passwords to servers, etc.
 * Include a link to the testing plan you have completed so the new developer can see your testing history and maybe contribute to a minor bug fix!

-## We will be looking for the following when we examining your code:

-* App organization, i.e., files are organized into subdirectories, JS/CSS is externally linked
-* Modularity, i.e., classes are coherent and loosely coupled, functions are atomic, etc.
-* Architecture, i.e., there is a clear distinction between model (database), view (presentation), and controller (server side)
-* Your code style, variable names, indentation, commenting, etc. is consistent and meet or exceed BCIT and industry standards
-* There is evidence of testing, i.e., unit tests (how we do love unit tests!), user testing, results, etc.
-* Thoughtful and correct use of GitHub, meaningful commit comments, and consistent application of the gitflow workflow.

-## Installation

-## Roadmap

-## Contributing